Wilfred/trifle/docs/Bytestrings-Decode.md

 # decode

-`(decode BYTES)`
+`(decode BYTESTRING)`

-The function `decode` takes a bytes and returns the equivalent string, assuming BYTES is UTF-8 encoded.
+The function `decode` takes a bytestring and returns the equivalent string, assuming BYTESTRING is UTF-8 encoded.

 Examples: